afattahi1387/aparat-flask-tutorial-codes/README.md

 [GitHub Link](https://github.com/afattahi1387/aparat-flask-tutorial-codes/)

-For view project comments, you can go to gitlab and view this project in this link: [GitLab Link](https://gitlab.com/flask-projects1/aparat_flask_tutorial_codes)
+For view project commits, you can go to gitlab and view this project in this link: [GitLab Link](https://gitlab.com/flask-projects1/aparat_flask_tutorial_codes)